 A mechanical shutter is included to facilitate dark frames.
 This is a necessity for anyone operating remotely, even if remotely means a few feet away from the telescope.
 Adding a shutter to a camera design increases the cost and size of the camera body but we feel these trade-offs are worth the added convenience and functionality.
 Since the early days of the original ST-7 camera, SBIG has been providing even-illumination shutters in our cameras; something not found in the majority of other cameras made for astrophotography.
 “Even-illumination” means that the shutter mechanism is designed to open and close in such a manner that it does not change the proportion of light falling on the sensor due to the shape or motion of the shutter itself.
 This is what one finds for instance with an iris type of shutter that opens-up starting at the center and closes over the center last.
 In the STF-8300 we use a simple and very robust shutter wheel with a fan-shaped aperture of the same design that we have employed in the ST series cameras for over 20 years.
 Another benefit of the rotating disk type of shutter is that it has only one moving part – the motor.
 These motors are extremely reliable and can operate for millions of exposures without failure.
 In over 20 years with thousands of cameras in the field taking millions of exposures, this shutter design has proven itself better than we can describe.
 Our design is proven and reliable.

-In our tests the STF-8300 reaches a maximum of -40 degrees C below ambient in a warm room in less than 3 minutes after the cooling is turned on.
-Backing off the temperature setpoint a few degrees allows it to stabilize and regulate; at only 80% TE cooling power it maintains -36 degrees C below ambient.
-Due to this CCDs extraordinarily low dark current, the dark current becomes insignificant compared to the read noise even at temperatures if -15C to -20C.
+Due to this CCDs extraordinarily low dark current, the dark current becomes insignificant compared to the read noise even at temperatures of -15C.
 In one test two 15 minute dark frames taken at -10C were subtracted; the total noise remaining was ~15 electrons, which included both dark current noise and read noise.
 This is exceptionally low.